 Have a look at the Articles/Media pages for links to articles Dr Sandi has had published in various media outlets about mental health.

 We aim to provide effective therapy as cheaply and quickly as possible.
 We will not encourage you to commit to a block of sessions and in fact, are only too happy if you stop therapy earlier than expected because you are cured!

 We offer a confidential service.
 We will not discuss you or your issues with anyone - including the media.
 Dr Mann is interviewed a lot in the media and often asked about unusual cases - but she will never talk about the more unusual problems due to confidentiality.

-The MindTraining Clinic offers private, one-to-one training to clients (adults and children) who want to learn to deal with phobias, panic attacks, anger issues, depression, stress and other conditions.
+The MindTraining Clinic offers private, one-to-one training to clients (adults and children) who want to learn to deal with phobias, panic attacks, trauma, depression, stress and other conditions.
 We specialise in EAP workplace counselling and in getting people back to work too.

 Call 07958 554509 or email email@example.com for a no-obligation chat about whether we can help you.